 As noticed above, the vertical motion pattern in almost the entire model domain is impacted by internal waves that frequently blur the corresponding signals of fronts.
-However, in some settings, the vertical motion related to submesoscale fronts and eddies may supersede the internal wave-driven vertical velocity which can be seen in Fig. 7d.
+However, in some settings, the vertical motion related to submesoscale fronts and eddies may supersede the internal wave-driven vertical velocity, which can be seen in Fig. 7d.
 Such a situation is given during the life cycle of the submesoscale eddy C3 depicted in Fig. 11.
-C3 originates from a dense (cold and salty) streamer that invaded the area from the south, starting on 24 June around noon.
-While the streamer stretched farther to the north, it rolled up into C3 on 25 an 26 June (Fig. 12a-c; the entire process is shown in an animation on the web site https://www.hzg.de/institutes_platforms/coastal_research/operational_systems/coast_ocean_measurement/topics/index.php.de#tab-100, last access 1 March 2019).
-In Fig. 12d-f, the vertical speed at 5-m depth is shown for the same period of time.
-On 24 June before the winding-up of the eddy started, the vertical motion pattern is controlled by a train of internal waves travelling from northeast to southwest.
-One day later, the impact of the eddy formation on the vertical motion field becomes visible: two extended patches with vertical speeds of either sign are located south and north of the eddy core.
+C3 originates from a dense (cold and salty) streamer that invaded the area from the south starting on 24 June around noon.
+While the streamer stretched farther to the north, it rolled up into C3 on 25 and 26 June (Fig. 12a-c).
+In Fig. 12d-f, the vertical speed at 5 m of depth is shown for the same period of time.
+On 24 June before the winding-up of the eddy started, the vertical motion pattern was controlled by a train of internal waves travelling from northeast to southwest.
+The impact of the eddy formation on the vertical motion field becomes visible 1 d later: two extended patches with vertical speeds of either sign are located south and north of the eddy core.
 On 26 June, the pronounced downwelling area is smaller but the upwelling still prevails at the same location.
-Apparently, the eddy-driven vertical motion supersedes the signal of the internal waves and causes persistent upwelling for a day or even more as can be seen in Fig. 12f: at the position of the crosshair, upwelling is still visible, although the eddy centre has moved already to the north by about 2 nmi.
+Apparently, the eddy-driven vertical motion supersedes the signal of the internal waves and causes persistent upwelling for a day or even more as can be seen in Fig. 12f: at the position of the cross hairs, upwelling is still visible, although the eddy centre has already moved to the north by about 2 nmi.
+Both the roll-up process and the cor-